rmsk2/f256_dcopy/README.md

 Specify the COM-port to use via the `-p` or `--port` options.
 The `-d` or `--dir` options can be used to determine a "home directory" for the server where files sent from or requested by the F256 are stored.
-If neither `-d` nor `--dir` is given then the current directory is used aa a "home directory".
+If neither `-d` nor `--dir` is given then the current directory is used as a "home directory".

 # Caveats